isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 <p>New Year's Eve: a time for glitz and glamour, from spectacular fireworks
 to to shiny confetti, fizzy champagne, and glittery outfits.
 Not to mention: bubbly pop music and dancing late into the night!</p>
-<p>You may have seen disco balls being sold as New Year's Eve party decorations,
+<p>You may have seen disco balls at New Year's Eve party decorations, but
-but how did this glimmering orb come to be?
+how did this glimmering orb come to be?
 In this feature, we peel back the reflective layers of the disco ball and uncover the delightfully scientific core of this party favourite.
 We also explore how these festive ornaments can help shine a light forward for space science!</p>
 <blockquote>